RavanH/xml-sitemap-feed/readme.txt

 = Do I need to change my robots.txt? =

-That depends.
-In normal circumstances, if you have no physical robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.
-But in some cases this might not be the case.
+In normal circumstances, if you have no static robots.txt file in your site root, the new sitemap url will be automatically added to the dynamic robots.txt that is generated by WordPress.

 If you use a static robots.txt file in your website root, you will need to open it in a text editor.
 If there is already a line with `Sitemap: http://yourblogurl.tld/sitemap.xml` you can just leave it like it is.
 But if there is no sitemap referrence there, add it (adapted to your site url) to make search engines find your XML Sitemap.